HadoopGenomics/Hadoop-BAM/README.txt

-Hadoop-BAM can be run directly, outside Hadoop, as long as it and the Picard SAM-JDK and Hadoop .jar files ("sam-1.56.jar" and "picard-1.56.jar" and "hadoop-0.20.2-core.jar" for versions 1.56 and 0.20.2 respectively) are in the Java class path.
+Hadoop-BAM can be run directly, outside Hadoop, as long as it and the Picard SAM-JDK and Hadoop .jar files ("sam-1.56.jar" and "picard-1.56.jar" and "hadoop-0.20.2-core.jar" for versions 1.56 and 0.20.2 respectively) as well as the Apache Commons CLI .jar provided by Hadoop ("lib/commons-cli-1.2.jar" for version 0.20.2) are in the Java class path.
 A command such as the following:

 	java fi.tkk.ics.hadoop.bam.cli.Frontend